osg-htc/docs/docs/security/host-certs.md

 1. Find your institution-specific InCommon contact (e.g. [UW-Madison InCommon contact](https://it.wisc.edu/about/office-of-the-cio/cybersecurity/security-tools-software/server-certificates/)),
-1. Request a Department Registration Authority user with SSL auto-approve enabled and client certificate:
+1. Request a Department Registration Authority user with SSL auto-approve enabled and a client certificate:
     - If they do not grant your request, you will not be able to request, approve, and retrieve certificates yourself.
       Instead, you must [request certificates from your RA](#requesting-certificates-from-a-registration-authority).
-    - If they grant your request, you will receive an email with your client certificate.
+    - If they grant your request, you will receive an email with instructions for requesting your client certificate.
       Download the `.p12` file and extract the certificate and key:

             :::console